mir-ror/libircclient/libircclient/doc/sources/Introduction.rst

 Author
 ~~~~~~

-This library is created by George Yunaev, copyright 2004-2013.
+This library is created by George Yunaev, copyright 2004-2016.
+Please see http://www.ulduzsoft.com/linux/libircclient

 License